EliaTogni/Univault/Classes/Simulation.md

 - its period should be as higher as possible;
 - its computer implementation should be efficient.

 Note that a high period per se does not tell anything about the quality of its generator: consider for instance the trivial generator obtained by setting $x_{i + 1} = x_i + 1$ which has maximum period $m -1$ for any value of $m$.
-Such a generator would be useless because of the **predictability** of the unseen part of a pseudorandom sequence: each item is the successor of previous element modulo $m$ .
+Such a generator would be useless because of the **predictability** of the unseen part of a pseudorandom sequence: each item is the successor of previous element modulo $m$.
 This is why a good generator should guarantee the first two above mentioned requirements: the first one requires the generator to output a sequence of values difficult to predict, and the second one requires that this sequence be as long as possible.
 Finally, the third requirement deals with parameters allowing an efficient implementation of the corresponding generators in a computer: for instance, the previous choice of $m = 2^{31} -1$ allows to store each of the produced values in a $32$-bit CPU register.

 How is it possible to check the first requirement of unpredictability of the generated pseudorandom sequence?
-A procedure called **Ripley test** consists in verifying that there is a small dependency between successive elements in the sequence, for instance plotting in a bidimensional plane a set of points whose $X$ coordinates have been obtained by the pseudorandom generator, and the $Y$ coordinates are simply the $X$ ones rotated by one item, say on the left.
+Through the **autocorrelation analysis**, a statistical tool used to measure the correlation between elements of a sequence and their lagged counterparts.
+Based on this tool, there exist a procedure, called **Ripley test**, which consists in verifying that there is a small dependency between successive elements in the sequence, for instance plotting in a bidimensional plane a set of points whose $X$ coordinates have been obtained by the pseudorandom generator, and the $Y$ coordinates are simply the $X$ ones rotated by one item, say on the left.

 ```python
 def ripley_test(v):